Forecast window

 How the Forecast Works

-The model is trained on historical market data starting from 2023.
-Weather data comes from ECMWF, using recent historical weather together with forward forecasts for each area.
+The price model is trained on historical data starting from 2023.
+Weather data is based on ECMWF, using historical weather together with forward forecasts for each area.
+The site first produces separate wind, solar, and load forecasts, which are then fed into the downstream price model.

 Key Inputs Considered by the Model